cabforum/servercert/docs/Bylaws.md

 8)	Primary means of communication to be used by the Working Group (see subsection (d) below)
 9)	Mandatory applicability of the IPR Policy

-(c)  After the charter is approved, the Working Group MAY elect a new Working Group Chair by majority vote of the Working Group’s members, or as otherwise specified in the charter.
-The Working Group Chair will send an invitation to the Public Mail List for an initial Working Group meeting and will solicit eligible Members, Associate Members and Interested Parties (as specified in the charter) with expertise and interest in the Working Group’s subject matter to participate in the Working Group.
-In order to participate in a Working Group, a party must have agreed to the IPR Policy Agreement and formally declared participation.
-Each WG Chair shall be responsible for ensuring that all parties attending the respective Working Group meetings have signed the IPR Policy Agreement and have formally declared their participation in the Working Group via the mechanism designated by the Forum prior to attending.
+(c)  After the charter is approved, the CWG MAY elect a new Chair by majority vote of the CWG's members, or as otherwise specified in the charter.
+The CWG Chair will send an invitation to the Public Mail List for an initial CWG meeting and will solicit eligible Members, Associate Members and Interested Parties (as specified in the charter) with expertise and interest in the CWG’s subject matter to participate in the CWG.
+In order to participate in a CWG, a party must have agreed to the IPR Policy Agreement and formally declared participation.
+Each CWG Chair shall be responsible for ensuring that all parties attending the respective CWG meetings have signed the IPR Policy Agreement and have formally declared their participation in the CWG via the mechanism designated by the Forum prior to attending.

-(d)  Working Groups may establish their own means for their communications, as provided in the charter, but such means should be managed in the same fashion as the Public Mail List and employed by the Working Group with a similar level of transparency as appropriate to their nature with public archives for written methods of communication.
-Working Groups may meet by teleconference or have face-to-face meetings as provided in the charter, but the Forum shall not be responsible for the expenses of any such teleconferences or meetings.
+(d)  Each CWG may establish its own means for their communications, as provided in the charter, but such means should be managed in the same fashion as the Public Mail List and employed by the CWG with a similar level of transparency as appropriate to their nature with public archives for written methods of communication.
+CWGs may meet by teleconference or have face-to-face meetings as provided in the charter, but the Forum shall not be responsible for the expenses of any such teleconferences or meetings.

+(e)	CWGs may establish any number of subcommittees within its own Working Group to address any of such CWG's business (each, a "Subcommittee").
+A CWG-created Subcommittee needs to be approved by the CWG itself according to the approval process set forth in the CWG charter, but approval of the Forum is not necessary.
+Subcommittees must exist under an approved CWG.

 ***5.3.2 Rechartering, Extending and Dissolving Working Groups***

 (a)  Rechartering.
-Working Groups may only amend their charters via the ballot procedure described in Section 2.3 above.
-After Forum approval of an amended Working Group charter, the new charter takes effect immediately, or as specified in the amending ballot.
+CWGs may only amend their charters via the ballot procedure described in Section 2.3 above.
+After Forum approval of an amended CWG charter, the new charter takes effect immediately, or as specified in the amending ballot.
 This amendment process does not itself require an Interim WG Chair to be appointed, unless specified in the amending ballot.

 (b)  Extending.
-Unless extended, a Working Group will expire on the date specified in the charter.
-To extend a Working Group charter, the Forum Chair may, at the Forum Chair’s discretion, conduct a 14-day poll (yes/no) of the Forum, initiated through the Public List.
+Unless extended, a CWG will expire on the date specified in its charter, if any.
+To extend a CWG charter, the Forum Chair may, at the Forum Chair’s discretion, conduct a 14-day poll (yes/no regarding the extension) of the Forum, initiated through the Public List.
 If no objection is made to the extension during the poll, the extension is deemed approved.
 If an objection (“no” vote) is made during the poll, an extension shall be determined using the ballot procedure described in Section 2.3 above.
-This provision may only be used to continue the work of the Working Group under the existing charter and scope.
+This provision may only be used to continue the work of the CWG under the existing charter and scope.

 (c) Dissolving.
-The Forum can dissolve a Working Group via a ballot following the Forum’s regular voting rules in Section 2.3 above.
-No Working Group may be dissolved prior to its end date without a formal ballot.
+The Forum can dissolve a CWG via a ballot following the Forum’s regular voting rules in Section 2.3 above.
+The Forum may not dissolve a CWG prior to the end date specified in its charter, if any, without such a ballot.

 ***5.3.3 Output of Working Groups***

-(a)  Working Groups may adopt Final Guidelines and Final Maintenance Guidelines within the scope of their charters and according to the provisions (including voting processes) of the Working Group charter.
+(a)  CWGs may adopt Final Guidelines and Final Maintenance Guidelines within the scope of their charters and according to the provisions (including voting processes) of the CWG's charter.
 All Final Guidelines and Final Maintenance Guidelines must be posted on the Public Mail List.

-(b)  Final Guidelines and Final Maintenance Guidelines developed by a Working Group do not need to be approved by the Forum at large.
+(b)  Final Guidelines and Final Maintenance Guidelines developed by a CWG do not need to be approved by the Forum at large.

 ***5.3.4 Legacy Working Groups***

-Any legacy Working Groups in existence when this Bylaws v.1.8 is approved by the Forum shall have the option of immediately terminating or continuing in effect without change for 6 months following such approval.
-For a legacy a Working Group to continue beyond such 6 months, it must have a charter approved as described in Section 5.3.1 above, as if it was a new Working Group.
+Any "Legacy" Working Groups ("LWG") in existence when this Bylaws v.1.9 was approved by the Forum shall have the option of (a) converting to a Subcommittee under a CWG pursuant to Section 5.3.1(e), (b) immediately terminating, or (c) continuing in effect without change until 3-October-2018.
+For a LWG to continue beyond such date, it must have a charter approved as described in Section 5.3.1 above, as if it was a new Working Group.

 **5.4 Forum Teleconferences and Forum Meetings**

 From time to time the Forum will hold Forum Teleconferences and Forum Meetings among the Members and Associate Members, who may participate in person or (where feasible) by teleconference.
-Interested Parties and others may be invited by the Chair, in the Chair's discretion, to participate in those portions of Forum Teleconferences and Forum Meetings that are relevant to their expertise or their participation in Working Groups.
+Interested Parties and others may be invited by the Chair, in the Chair's discretion, to participate in those portions of Forum Teleconferences and Forum Meetings that are relevant to their expertise or their participation in a CWG.

 **5.5        IPR policies**

-As a requirement for membership, Members must execute and return to the Chair the IPR Agreement attached as Exhibit A before participating in any Working Group.
+As a requirement for membership, Members must execute and return to the Chair the IPR Agreement attached as Exhibit A before participating in any CWG.
+As the IPR Policy is amended from time to time, Members will be required to execute and return a new IPR Agreement within 90 days of the Forum’s written request; if a Member fails to execute and return the new IPR Agreement within such 90-day period, then the Member's Forum membership shall default to an Associate Membership until the agreement is signed and returned.

-As a requirement for participation in any Working Group as an Associate Member or Interested Party, Associate Members and Interested Parties must execute and return to the Chair  the IPR Agreement attached as Exhibit A.
+As a requirement for participation in any CWG as an Associate Member or Interested Party, Associate Members and Interested Parties must execute and return to the Chair  the IPR Agreement attached as Exhibit A before participating in any CWG.
+As the IPR Policy is amended from time to time, Associate Members and Interested Parties will be required to execute and return a new IPR Agreement within 90 days of the Forum's written request; if an Associated Member or Interested Party fails to execute and return the new IPR Agreement within such 90-day period, its participation in Forum calls, meetings, activities, and events shall be suspended until the agreement is signed and returned.

 **6. MISCELLANEOUS**

 **6.1  Posting and Amendment of the Bylaws**

-The current Bylaws shall be posted to the Public Web Site.
-These Bylaws may be amended by subsequent ballot of the Members.
+The current version of the Bylaws shall be posted to the Public Web Site.
+These Bylaws may be amended by subsequent ballot(s) of the Members.

 **6.2        Procedure for Dealing with Questions and Comments**